 Also at the departure ceremony, Lieutenant General Le Van Tuyen - Deputy Minister of Public Security said that this is not the first time the Ministry of Public Security has sent forces to support countries in dealing with natural disasters.

-"In 2023, the Ministry sent a working delegation to Türkiye, although it was very far from Vietnamese territory, to participate in and support search and rescue after the earthquake disaster, thereby leaving a beautiful image in the hearts of the Turkish people and international friends as well as arousing the national pride of the Vietnamese people," Deputy Minister Tuyen emphasized.
+"In 2023, the Ministry sent a working delegation to Türkiye, although it was very far from Vietnamese territory, to participate in and support search and rescue after the earthquake disaster, thereby leaving a beautiful image in the hearts of the Turkish people and international friends as well as arousing national pride in the Vietnamese people," Deputy Minister Tuyen emphasized.

 W-rescue rescue 7 copy.jpg